chaim1221/Machete/nginx/README.md

 Named after the `/etc/nginx/conf.d/` directory in the Machete nginx container, this directory contains example setup files, each of which contain a single server directive.
 Each directive represents a worker center.
 The actual configuration used in production is kept separate.

+`machete.sh`
+This shell file does two simple things; it starts `nginx`, and also runs the `dotnet Machete.Web.dll` command.
+It exists because there can only be one `CMD` Dockerfile directive for a given Docker container.